hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

 </p>

-Could you think why?
+Could you think why we spend so much time?
 Maybe this pictures look familiar to you...

 <p align="center">